-My latest local project - Shortlisted for Earth Photo 2025 prize - Exhibition open in June at the Royal Geographical Society
+Beaver Britannia - Shortlisted for Earth Photo 2025 at the Royal Geographical Society

-Last time I was shortlisted for this prize was 2020 and Covid put a big dampener on it, the exhibition was never hung and the award ceremony was cancelled, so it’s doubly special to have got in again.
+I was really thrilled to get into Earth Photo 2025.
+Last time I was shortlisted was 2020 and Covid put a big dampener on it, the exhibition was never hung and the award ceremony was cancelled, so it’s doubly special to have got in again.

-This project is titled ‘Beaver Britannia’ is the story of landscape and biodiversity change local to me on a local re-wilding site in Somerset.
+This project titled ‘Beaver Britannia’ is the story of landscape and biodiversity change local to me on a local re-wilding site in Somerset.
 Beavers were released here about 8 years ago and their impact is starting to show.
-This is a very long term project started last year, though I have known this land for over 10 years.
+This is a very long term project started 2023.

 I will use the drone to record the changes in the water table and ground imagery to study the biodiversity in the location.
-Not forgetting - the sound-scapes I’m capturing and I was very excited to hear the return of the Cuckoo recently after decades of its absence.
+Not forgetting - the sound-scapes I’m capturing and I was very excited to hear the return of the Cuckoo recently after decades of its absence here.

 I hope you get to see the exhibition it’s packed with amazing imagery and stories.